New Zealand is a very popular destination for golf tours!

 The South Island

-Our flagship trip covers the best of the best- golf, accommodation & sightseeing.
-It can used for small groups, and is one of our feature hosted trips as well:
+Our flagship trips covers the best of the best- golf, accommodation & sightseeing.
+They can cater for small groups, or couples and can be self drive or hosted trips:

 The Travelling Golfer can tailor a golf trip to New Zealand to suit you!